-- Identification of the existing development within the WBD. - Potential greenfield development (assuming zero redevelopment by 2045) within WBD based on data from the Residential Development Tracker, included as part of the 2018 Growth Trends Report attached as Appendix B. - Projected development of the WBD based on the existing Future Land Use Map (FLUM) designation taking into consideration redevelopment of all parcels by 2045. - Projected development based on the pattern of development along Amelia Concourse and contemporary developments on CR-107 in proximity to the intersection of Amelia Concourse and CR-107.
-And, - Projected development based on a proposed Transect Based Plan.
+- Identification of the existing development within the WBD - Potential Greenfield Development (assuming zero redevelopment by 2045) within WBD based on data from the Nassau County Residential Development Tracker, included as part of the 2018 Growth Trends Report attached as Appendix B. - Projected development of the WBD based on the existing Future Land Use Map (FLUM) designation taking into consideration redevelopment of all parcels by 2045 Existing FLUM Based Scenario. - Projected development based on the pattern of development along Amelia Concourse and contemporary developments on CR107 in proximity to the intersection of Amelia Concourse and CR107 Amelia Concourse Analogue Scenario. - Projected development based on proposed Transect Based Plan Transect Based Scenario.